gfleury/nginx_mod_cluster_module/README.md

 License
 =======

-Based on Nginx code copyrighted by Igor Sysoev, https://github.com/nginx/nginx.
+Based on Nginx code copyrighted by Igor Sysoev, https://github.com/nginx/nginx .

-Based on Mod_cluster by jfclere, https://github.com/modcluster/mod_cluster.
+Based on Mod_cluster by jfclere, https://github.com/modcluster/mod_cluster .

+Based on ngx-sticky-module by Jerome Loyet, https://code.google.com/p/nginx-sticky-module .

 This software is distributed under the terms of the FSF Lesser Gnu Public License (see [lgpl.txt](lgpl.txt)).